docker/docs/networking.md

 Once the daemon is configured and restarted, the `docker network` CLI and the resources they create will use the Swarm TLS certificate chain managed by UCP.

-## Enable multi-host networking

-You'll do this procedure on all your UCP controller and nodes.
-Once your configure and restart the Docker daemon, you'll have secure communication within your cluster as you create custom multi-host networks on the controller or nodes.
+You'll do this configuration on all Engine installations within your UCP deployment.
+Once you configure and restart the Engine daemon, you'll have secure communication within your cluster as you create custom multi-host networks on the controller or nodes.

-### Prerequisites
+## Prerequisites

 You must install UCP on your entire cluster (controller and nodes), before following these instructions.
 Make sure you have run on the `install` and